Boeing cash register rings again, sending shares higher

 Though Boeing's order backlog of commercial and defense orders decreased slightly in the quarter, Chief Executive Jim McNerney said that Boeing expects to keep selling more planes than it makes for the foreseeable future.

-"It's a concern for Boeing if the sales split is 60-40 or 55-45 (favouring Airbus) because eventually that gets reflected in deliveries," Herbert said.
+"It's a concern for Boeing if the sales split is 60-40 or 55-45 (favoring Airbus) because eventually that gets reflected in deliveries," Herbert said.

 McNerney said there is always a tension between locating engineering work at the factories and putting it near the best talent for the job.
 But the company's aim is to strike the right balance.